Sylafari/TODO-LIST-APP/README.md

+ToDo-List-App
 Quinn Cheng

-For this 3rd Web Project, I have created a ToDo App using React Router for navigation and Redux for state management.
+A ToDo App using React Router for navigation and Redux for state management.

 This webpage is very simple to use and has a horizontal navigation bar leading to three pages.
 The three pages are About, Todo, and Contact.